JetBrains/kotlin-multiplatform-dev-docs/topics/tools/multiplatform-dsl-reference.md

 ## Source sets

 The `sourceSets {}` block describes source sets of the project.
-A source set contains Kotlin source files that participate in compilations together, along with their resources, dependencies, and language settings.
+A source set contains Kotlin source files that participate in compilations together, along with their resources and dependencies.

 A multiplatform project contains [predefined](#predefined-source-sets) source sets for its targets;
 developers can also create [custom](#custom-source-sets) source sets for their needs.